Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 12. Outreach

 Outreach is a sales engagement platform that helps revenue teams automate and optimize their interactions with prospects and customers.
-In an ABM context, it is the primary tool that sales development representatives and account executives use to execute personalized outreach to target accounts.
+In an ABM context, it is the primary tool that sales development representatives and account executives use to execute personalized outreach to target accounts, translating the priorities set by your ABM platform into actual seller activity.

-The platform allows users to create and manage sequences, which are series of automated and manual touchpoints across email, phone, and social media.
+The platform allows users to create and manage sequences: structured series of automated and manual touchpoints across email, phone, and social media.
 For ABM, these sequences can be tailored to specific accounts, industries, or personas within the buying committee.
-Outreach provides analytics on what sequences and messages are most effective.
+Outreach provides analytics on which sequences and messages drive the highest engagement, helping teams continuously refine their approach to target accounts.

-• Automates sales outreach through multi-step, multi-channel sequences
+• Multi-step, multi-channel sales outreach automation through sequences

-• Provides AI-powered insights to guide seller actions
+• AI-powered insights to guide seller actions and prioritization

 Learn More About Outreach